laudb/star-systems/README.md

-## Solar Systems
+## Star Systems

-A node.js web application for showing details of stars for now, determined by nearest stars catalogue.
+A node.js web application that provides general information on the nearest stars to the earth.

+Sources of data are from:
+1) Nearest stars catalogue
+2) Wikipedia

+## Using the app
 Visit the app [here](https://star-systems.azurewebsites.net/)

 ## Running the app